 The Sackler family, the owners and heirs to the Purdue Pharma fortune, still has a great deal of wealth amassed through company revenue.
-Purdue Pharma, founded in 1952 by the three Sackler brothers, has faced years of legal battles over claims that it downplayed the risks of addiction with its popular pain reliever Oxycontin.
+Purdue Pharma, founded in 1952 by the three Sackler brothers, has faced years of legal battles over claims that it downplayed the risks of addiction to its popular painkiller, OxyContin.

-The last time Forbes estimated the net worth of the remaining 40 members of the Sackler family, the number was $13 billion, which makes them the 19th richest family.
-Since 2016, the figure has shifted due to litigation and settlement fines.
-As of December 2020, Forbes estimated that the Sackler family’s wealth has dropped to about $10.8 billion.
+In 2016, the remaining 40 members of the Sackler family were worth $13 billion, making them the 19th richest family, according to Forbes.
+Since then, the figure has shifted due to litigation and settlement fines.
+As of Dec.
+2020, Forbes estimated that the Sackler family’s wealth had dropped to about $10.8 billion.

-According to CNBC, members of the Sackler family wrote recently in letters to the U.S. House Oversight Committee that family members on the board only had assets of about $1.1 billion.
+According to a CNBC report in Mar.
+2021, members of the Sackler family had written in letters to the U.S. House Oversight Committee that family members on the board had assets of only about $1.1 billion.

 Purdue Pharma's legal settlements

-Immediately, nearly half of all the states’ attorneys general denounced the proposal.
+When it was introduced, the proposal was denounced by nearly half of all the states’ attorneys general.
 They argued that the Sackler family needs to be held responsible for their role in the opioid epidemic, which killed nearly 450,000 Americans between 1999 and 2018.

-Massachusetts Attorney General Maura Healey criticized the plan.
+Massachusetts attorney general Maura Healey was among the plan's critics.
 According to NPR, she said, “What the Sacklers are offering is a way for the payments to be structured that makes it convenient for them.”
 A joint statement by 24 states’ attorneys general said that the Sacklers and Purdue Pharma need to offer more money upfront to help impacted communities right away.

 Since Purdue Pharma is privately owned, there isn't any publicly traded stock.